PEOPLE OF TOPINABEE

 John F. Brown is a Cheboygan County native and graduated from Cheboygan High School.
 Other than six months in Chelsea, Michigan he has always lived in the area.
 He and his wife Carlene have two sons and a daughter.
 John is the owner of Brown’s Sawmill and he also works at the Cheboygan County Humane Society.
 He is a director of Presque Isle Electric and Gas as well as serving as a trustee on the Mullett Township Board.
 He also is involved in the Cheboygan County Youth Livestock Program and is a Cheboygan High School football volunteer.
 He enjoys hunting, fishing and boating.
 Thanks to John for serving on the Board.

-Debbie Bettis was selected by the US Postal Service to supervise the Topinabee office.
+Debbie Bettis is a long-time employee of the Topinabee Post Office, and for a time served as Postmaster.
 She is a life long resident of Topinabee and graduated from the Inland Lakes Schools.
 Debbie has two children and one grandchild who currently resides in Germany with Debbie’s daughter and her husband.
 Her parents, Bob and Heddy Lalond, also reside in Topinabee.
 She worked for the Straits Area Service Agency for 37 years working with adults with disabilities.
 Debbie went through all of the postal service training and testing including four days of training in Grand Rapids and her supervisor stated that she did very well with her postal education.
 Debbie stated that it was an “honor and pleasure” to serve the residents of Topinabee.
+Currently, she also works at the Topinabee Market.

 Topinabee is the home of two authors who have published many books Chris Wright, alias Johnathan Rand, has over 80 books to his credit and Debra Chapoton has also published several books.
 Check out their websites listed below.